rockname/MastodonNormalizedCacheSample/README.md

 ```

 All that remains is to add a method that returns this custom Publisher into `CoreDataStatusCacheStore`.<br/>
+This method receives `CacheKey` as a parameter for spefifying observed data.

 The Core Data writing process was done in the Background Context, but the reading process is done in the View Context.

 ```swift